microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

--`sequence`: collection of token ids to decode to text
+- `sequence`: collection of token ids to decode to text

 #### Throws